byu-cs-236-classroom-templates/project-1/docs/LEXER.md

 ## Lexer Algorithm

 This overview is very high-level.
 The `lexer` function in `src/project1/lexer.py` has detailed pseudo-code that can be helpful as well.
 The following diagram is an illustration of the what takes place during lexing.
-The input is given to each of the token FSMs, and the one that reads the most characters and has the highest priority in the case of a tie yields the token for that portion of the input.
+The input is given to each of the token FSMs, and the one that reads the most characters, or has the highest priority in the case of a tie, yields the token for that portion of the input.
 The list of tokens is in the upper right of the diagram.
 The list of machines in the center.
 And the input, with the already processed input crossed out, is in the left of the diagram.

 <p align="center">
 <img src="../images/project1_diagram.jpg" alt="drawing" width="800"/>
 </p>

+The `README.md` used the term **prefix**.
+What that means is that the input is the stream of all the characters from the input file.
+Each FSM runs through the input one letter at a time until it knows whether the pattern in the input matches the syntax it was designed to detect.
+The term **prefix** means just those characters in the input string that match one of the syntatic patterns.
+The lexer turns the prefix into a token, ignoring any characters in the input that don't match the syntatic pattern.
+Thus, the lexer "slices off" prefixes one at a time as it steps through all the characters in the input stream.

 The general pseudo-code follows.
 The code gives the input to each of the state machines and keeps track of the machine that reads the most input characters with the resulting token.
 In the case of a tie, the machine that appears first in the array of FSMs has priority.
 Missing from the code is how an `UNDEFINED` token should be handled and `WHITESPACE`.
-For `UNDEFINED`, if no machine matches, then return `UNDEFINED` with the first character af the input as the value.
-For `WHITESPACE` it is it's own FSM, so it will match when it can, and create a `WHITESPACE` token that is to be ignored.
+For `UNDEFINED`, if no machine matches, then return `UNDEFINED` with the first character of the input as the value.
+Each space, newline, tab, or carriage return is considered `WHITESPACE`.
+There is an FSM that detects ```WHITESPACE` which will match when it can and generate a token.
+White space has no useful meaning when we write the parser in Project 2, so all `WHITESPACE` tokens will not be saved in the output.

 <p align="center">
 <img src="../images/pseudo-code.jpg" alt="drawing" width="800"/>